 - Electricity Networks Association (ENA), Network Transformation Roadmap, Apr 2019

-“Traditional production and use of electricity is changing.
+“Traditional production and use of electricity are changing.
 Newly affordable technologies are disrupting generation, use, and consumer behaviour – driving unprecedented change and unpredictability in the electricity sector, as well as creating opportunities.”

 - Innovation and Participation Advisory Group (IPAG), Equal Access advice to the Electricity Authority, Apr 2019